tiflash/debugclient-py/docs/source/api.rst

 .. warning::

-   You should not instantiate the :ref:`DebugSession <debugsession>` class directly.
-Instead use the DebugServer.open_session() command to obtain a handle to a DebugSession object.
+   You should not instantiate the :py:class:`DebugSession` class directly.
+Instead use the :py:meth:`DebugServer.open_session` command to obtain a handle to a DebugSession object.

 .. toctree::